CI/CD Pipeline skill

 • Staging deploy with smoke tests before production

-• Manual approval gate for production
+• Manual approval gate for production (required reviewers on the production environment)

 • Slack notification on deploy success/failure